mullenkamp/nasadap/README.rst

 A full description and documentation of the TRMM can be found on the `NASA TRMM site <https://doi.org/10.5067/TRMM/TMPA/3H/7>`_ [1].
 "This dataset is the output from the TMPA (TRMM Multi-satellite Precipitation) Algorithm, and provides precipitation estimates in the TRMM regions that have the (nearly-zero) bias of the ”TRMM Combined Instrument” precipitation estimate and the dense sampling of high-quality microwave data with fill-in using microwave-calibrated infrared estimates.
 The granule size is 3 hours."

-This dataset has two downloadable products: The core 3 hour product (3B42) and the daily aggregate (3B42_Daily).
-The spatial resolution is  0.25° x 0.25° (~25 km).

-The dataset that most people would want is called "precipitation".
+This dataset has been deprecated since NASA has processed the TRMM data using the GPM algorithm, which means GPM data is available back until 2000.

 ..
 [1] Tropical Rainfall Measuring Mission (TRMM) (2011), TRMM (TMPA) Rainfall Estimate L3 3 hour 0.25 degree x 0.25 degree V7, Greenbelt, MD, Goddard Earth Sciences Data and Information Services Center (GES DISC), Accessed: 2018-12-28, `10.5067/TRMM/TMPA/3H/7 <https://doi.org/10.5067/TRMM/TMPA/3H/7>`_